Workforce management is a core function for businesses in every sector and of every size.

 With a digital and smart WFM, tedious planning and approval processes are a thing of the past.
 Employees can access their schedule themselves, swap shifts with each other and request absences.

-Further reading: Learn more about WFM software benefits in our article 3 reasons to automate your workforce management.
+Further reading: 3 reasons to automate your workforce management.

 Every type and size of business benefit from modernising workforce-related processes.
 But WFM solutions are especially indispensable for companies which have the following: